 2.1.
 Area of Research and Sample Collection: The experiment was conducted in the laboratory of Plant Health, Hamelmalo Agricultural College, which is located 10km North of Keren on the side of the Keren–Nakfa road line.
 The altitude of the area is approximately 1,330m above mean sea level, and the average annual rainfall and temperature are 436mm and 24°C, respectively (Anonymous, 2000).
 Soil samples were collected from different sites at Hamelmalo Agricultural College, such as humus-rich, orchard, cultivated field, and forest.
 Each soil sample was collected to a depth of 10cm in the upper surface, including the rhizosphere.

 2.2.
-Inoculation Methods: Each soil samples were inoculated in both Potato Dextrose Agar (PDA) and oatmeal media.
-Soil inoculation was maintained by the dilution technique.
+Inoculation Methods: Each soil samples were inoculated on both Potato Dextrose Agar (PDA) and oatmeal media.
+Soil inoculations were done by the dilution technique.
 The dilution method was the commonly used method by which a variety of fungi are obtained, but species that sporulate profusely are most often selected, though fungi in the mycelial condition are rarely isolated (ISTA, 1996).

 2.3.
 Abundance of Trichoderma spp. on a selected site: After the inoculation on media, the soil samples were incubated for 14–17 days to check the abundance of Trichoderma species.
 Records on the abundance of Trichoderma species were obtained through the presence of fungal mycelia/conidia on the PDA media (Aneja, 2004).

 2.4.
-Fungus Culture and Conidia Harvesting: Trichoderma species isolates of EPFs were cultured on PDA (200g of pilled potato, glucose 20g, agar 20g dissolved in 1000 ml of water).
+Fungus Culture and Conidia Harvesting: Trichoderma isolates of EPFs were cultured on PDA (200g of pilled potato, glucose 20g, agar 20g dissolved in 1000 ml of water).
 Petri-dishes were autoclaved at 121°C for 15-20 minutes, then incubated at room temperature (25 ºC).
 Conidia were harvested from the 14-15-day-old culture with the help of an inoculation needle and placed in water.
 The conidia-containing solution was stirred by shaking it for 10 seconds in order to gain for homogeneous suspension.
 The conidial concentration was calculated through a Hemocytometer.
 (Aneja, 2004; Barnet and Hunter, 1972; Ellis, 1971; Rifai, 1969; Gilman, 1957; and Nagamani et al., 2006).

 2.5.
 Insect Rearing: Fall Armyworm (FAW) larvae were collected from maize fields and reared in ethanol-sterilized plastic cages.
 To prevent overcrowding and cannibalism, larvae were kept separately and fed daily with maize leaves and an artificial diet prepared from ground beans, ascorbic acid, yeast, agar, and oats.
 Pupae were placed in tissue-lined Petri dishes for adult emergence.
 Adults were fed with a 10% sugar solution, and eggs were collected for hatching.
 The culture was maintained up to seven generations, using the sixth for bioassays.
 Maize weevils were also collected from stored maize seeds kept in plastic cylinder jars for further experimentation (Simon et al., 2015).